There is a comprehensive range of both synthetic and natural thyroids available.

 We advocate taking a natural supplement over a synthetic because products such as Armour Thyroid contain a full spectrum of Thyroid hormones (T1, T2, T3 and T4) unlike synthetic thyroid products such as Titre or Tiromel, which typically only contain one.

-This product is associated with the following health conditionsAge Related Mental Decline Anabolic Blood Disorders Bone Problems Cardiovascular Circadian rhythms Cognitive Depression Diabetes Growth Hormone (improvement) Hashimoto's Disease Heart, arterial & blood HGH HRT (hormone replacement therapy for women- includes supportive agents) Human Growth Hormone Hypothyroidism Immune System Improvement Insomnia Insulin & Glucose Control Joints Menopause Osteoporosis Photoaging Skin problems Sleep Disorders Thyroid Weight Loss Well-being
+This product is associated with the following health conditionsAge Related Mental Decline Anabolic Blood Disorders Bone Problems Cardiovascular Circadian rhythms Cognitive Depression Diabetes Growth Hormone (improvement) Hashimoto's Disease Heart, arterial & blood HGH (Human Growth Hormone) HRT (hormone replacement therapy for women- includes supportive agents) Human Growth Hormone Hypothyroidism Immune System Improvement Insomnia Insulin & Glucose Control Joint Aches & Pains Menopause Osteoporosis Photoaging Skin problems Sleep Disorders Thyroid Weight Loss Well-being

-The thyroid gland is of pivotal importance to our overall health, but like the majority of other hormones as we age the production of thyroxine by the thyroid drops dramatically.
+The thyroid gland is of pivotal importance to our overall health, but like the majority of other hormones as we age the amount of Thyroxine produced by the thyroid drops dramatically.
 This lack of thyroid function is the root cause of a wide variety of age related health disorders.
 Supplementation with synthetic or particularly natural thyroids, such as the market leading brand Armour Thyroid can have a significant positive effect on a wide range of age related problems.

-The hormone produced by the thyroid, thyroxine controls the body’s metabolism, the rate at which it burns calories for energy.
-It also controls the body’s utilization of fat but a decline in the secretion of hormones from the thyroid gland, known as hypothyroidism can result in far wider symptoms such as poor concentration, confusion, memory problems, cold hands and feet and weight gain (the full list of 47 hypothyroidism symptoms identified by Dr Broda Barnes are available in Dr Ward Deans article ‘Hypothyroidism – The Underdiagnosed Epidemic’ here).
+The hormone produced by the thyroid, Thyroxine, controls the body’s metabolism, which is the rate at which it burns calories for energy.
+It also controls the body’s utilization of fat, but a decline in the secretion of hormones from the thyroid gland, known as hypothyroidism, can result in far wider symptoms such as poor concentration, confusion, memory problems, cold hands and feet and weight gain (the full list of 47 hypothyroidism symptoms identified by Dr Broda Barnes are available in Dr Ward Deans article: ‘Hypothyroidism – The Underdiagnosed Epidemic’ here).

 Another serious condition which can be caused by and result from an underactive thyroid is the common painful musculoskeletal condition known as fibromyalgia which affects tendons, muscles and ligaments.

-Some hypothyroidism, clinically diagnosed as thyroid deficiency syndrome, may be caused by a condition called Hashimoto’s thyroiditis.
-Hashimoto’s thyroiditis is an autoimmune disease in which the body’s own immune defenses turn on the thyroid gland, causing an inflammatory process that eventually destroy it, 90% of the sufferers of Hashimoto’s thyroiditis are women.
+Some cases of hypothyroidism, clinically diagnosed as thyroid deficiency syndrome, may be caused by a condition called Hashimoto’s Thyroiditis.
+Hashimoto’s Thyroiditis is an autoimmune disease in which the body’s own immune defences turn on the thyroid gland, causing an inflammatory process that eventually destroy it.
+90% of the sufferers of Hashimoto’s Thyroiditis are women.